 The best weather will be summer, especially if you want to do any hiking, go down to the river, try fishing, or see most of the overlooks.
 If you’re more of a winter person, I bet snowshoeing here is amazing, just know there is a lot less access to most of the park.

 There isn’t much for fall foliage in the park itself, but the weather would still be perfect.
+I also just love fall road trips.
 It can get windy and pretty cold here though, so bring layers.
 Trust me on this one.
 I bet the drive in from Montrose is great in the fall and if you’re driving from here to Great Sand Dunes.
 We did that drive in November and I remember loving it a lot.

 7. There is nothing else like it out there